niplav/site/masturbation_and_attractiveness.md

 ![Gender non-specific loss in different stages of the funnel](./img/masturbation_and_attractiveness/dur_after_bar.png "Gender non-specific loss in different stages of the funnel.")

-*Figure 1: Gender non-specific loss in different stages of cold approach*
+*Gender non-specific loss in different stages of cold approach*

 Very similar diagrams can be made for male and female data points: